Julia Görges: 2010: First WTA Tour title

 Görges started the 2010 season at the Auckland Open, losing in the first round to Yanina Wickmayer.
 She went on to play at the Australian Open, where she beat Tamira Paszek, but then lost to Caroline Wozniacki in the second round.

 Görges reached the quarterfinals of Strasbourg, losing to Maria Sharapova.
-Following a second round loss at the French Open and a first round loss at Wimbledon, she reached the semifinals of Palermo, losing to Flavia Pennetta.
+Following a second round loss at the French Open and a first-round loss at Wimbledon, she reached the semifinals of Palermo losing to Flavia Pennetta.

-At the Gastein Ladies, Görges won her first career WTA singles title by defeating Timea Bacsinszky in the final in straight sets.
+At the Gastein Ladies, Görges won her first career singles title by defeating Timea Bacsinszky in the final in straight sets.
 She made her top-50 debut in the rankings afterward.
 At the Danish Open, she reached the quarterfinals, but was unable to take advantage of a 5–3 third-set lead over the top seed Wozniacki, eventually falling in a tiebreak.

 Görges defeated Romina Oprandi in the first round of the US Open, before falling to the 15th seed Wickmayer in the second round.
 At the Japan Open, she scored her first win over a former No. 1 player by defeating Dinara Safina in the first round.
 In the second, she defeated the fourth seed Samantha Stosur for her first win over a current top-10 player, before losing to CoCo Vandeweghe in the quarterfinals.

 At Linz, she reached the quarterfinals, but fell to the eventual champion Ana Ivanovic.
 In her final tournament of the season, the Luxembourg Open, she won a quarterfinal rematch with Ivanovic, defeating her in straight sets.
 She eventually reached her second WTA career final, losing to Roberta Vinci.